-Given the bedrock of our business in Grant Thornton is our people.
-In 2016 we launched our Diversity and Inclusion programme 'EMBRACE - Diversity at our core'.
+Our Diversity and Inclusion programme 'EMBRACE - Diversity at our core' has been on-going since 2016.
 The firm wide initiative, involves all our people and is intrinsically linked to the values of this firm.
 It focuses on six key pillars Multicultural, LGBT, Gender, Disability, Generational, Family and Working Parents.